High-scoring 100&Change applications featured in Bold Solutions Network.

-Friends of the Children is a national nonprofit that pairs children facing the greatest obstacles with a salaried, professional mentor (called a “Friend”) for 12+ years.
+Friends of the Children is a national nonprofit that pairs children facing the greatest obstacles with a salaried, professional mentor called a Friend for 12+ years.
 They stay with every child from kindergarten through graduation, 12+ years, no matter what.
-With $100 million, Friends of the Children will significantly scale its proven impact to the highest-opportunity communities around the world.
+With $100 million, Friends of the Children will significantly scale its proven impact on the highest-opportunity communities around the world.
 Every $1 invested in Friends returns $7 to the community – the return on investment in this expansion is $700 million.

 “We are thrilled to partner with innovative philanthropists who, like

 Friends of the Children, are committed to leveraging evidence and